 The adaptation of DBT techniques allows clients to live with and ultimately change dangerous behaviors.

-The primary goals of DBT include educating patients on how to live for the present by managing negative thoughts and emotions.
-Although it is used to treat patients that live with self-destructive behaviors such as eating and substance abuse disorders, dialectical behavior therapy has extended its mental health reach to help patients address the symptoms of post-traumatic stress disorder (PTSD).
+The primary goals of DBT include educating patients on how to live in the present by managing negative thoughts and emotions.
+Although it is used to treat patients who live with self-destructive behaviors such as eating and substance abuse disorders, dialectical behavior therapy has extended its mental health reach to help patients address the symptoms of post-traumatic stress disorder (PTSD).

-Dialectical represents a term that derives from the psychological idea that combines two opposites in theory: first accepting negative thoughts and emotions and then changing how a client addresses the negative thoughts and emotions.
-Before a client can change negative behaviors, the client must accept the development of thoughts and emotions that hinders personal and professional growth.
+Dialectical represents a term that derives from the psychological idea that combines two opposites in theory: first, accepting negative thoughts and emotions and then changing how a client addresses the negative thoughts and emotions.
+Before a client can change negative behaviors, the client must accept the development of thoughts and emotions that hinder personal and professional growth.

 DBT consists of four treatment phases.
 First, individual therapy concentrates on treatments delivered in a one-on-one setting.
 Then, a patient participates in group skills training that improves interpersonal communication skills.
 If a crisis develops between group therapy sessions, a patient undergoes phone coaching to mitigate the impact of negative thoughts and emotions.
 The last component of treatment involves patients monitoring psychological progress by learning and practicing new skills at home.